hihihippp/scottsievert.github.io/src/source/_posts/2014-10-31-mathematics-behind-xkcd-number-688.markdown

 [^theory]:If you need a primer, check out my [previous blog post].
 [golden ratio]:https://en.wikipedia.org/wiki/Golden_ratio
 [XKCD #688]:http://xkcd.com/688/
-[^course]:I covered why this course name sounds basic in a [previous blog post].
+[^course]:This course is called Applied Linear Algebra.
+I covered why this course name sounds basic in a [previous blog post].
 This covered the seemingly simple names of dimensions, linear functions and linear algebra and eventually built up to why computers are nesessary.
 [previous blog post]:http://scottsievert.github.io/blog/2014/07/31/common-mathematical-misconceptions/
 [implemented]:https://github.com/scottsievert/xkcd-688
 [^code]:I don't want to clutter up the code so I use `from pylab import *`.
 Yes it is bad practice... but man it's nice.